michal-h21/vim-zettel/README.md

 - `gZ` command in the normal mode - replace file path under cursor with Wiki link

+## Import text from the command line

 - `:ZettelCapture` - create a new Zettel from a file.
-Useful for scripting.
-It can be used in this way
+This command is useful for scripting.
+It can be used in the following way:

   ```
   vim -c ZettelCapture filename
   ```

-  It will replace the original file contents with a path to the new wiki file, so it should be used with temporary files!
+  The original file contents will be replaced with a path to the new wiki file.
+  It should be used with temporary files!

-## Related
+## Related packages

 The following packages may be useful in conjunction with Vimwiki and Vim-zettel: